mojtaba-asadollahzadeh/jquery-persian-event-calendar/README.md

 ```

 This only helps you to get the calendar itself.
-To get the events you have yo first put
+To get the events you have to first put

 ```html
 <div class="list"></div>